nkhorman/json_fdw/README.md

  * [nkhorman/yajl] You'll need to use the \`\`json_path'' branch. **Do not** use the yajl from http://github.com/lloyd/yajl, json\_fdw2 won't compile!
  * [libcurl-7.40.0] Only curl-7.40.0 has been tested.
  * zlib-1.2.8

-Todo
----
- * Implement **Delete*** operation support
- * Only execute remote ETAG re-validation after aging based on Cache-Control and / or Content-Expires headers.

-Local caching of the remote content is done, and validated using Entity Tags (ETAG header) upon every query of the table content.

 Building